RistoAle97/centered-kernel-alignment/README.md

 ---

-## References
+## :books: Bibliography
 [1] Kornblith, Simon, et al. "Similarity of neural network representations revisited." *International Conference on Machine Learning*.
 PMLR, 2019.

-[2] Wang, Tinghua et al. "Learning with hilbert-schmidt independence criterion: A review and new perspectives." *Knowl.
-Based Syst*., 2021.
+[2] Wang, Tinghua, Xiaolu Dai, and Yuze Liu.
+"Learning with Hilbert–Schmidt independence criterion: A review and new perspectives." *Knowledge-based systems* 234 (2021): 107567.

+---

-## License
+## :memo: License
 This project is MIT licensed.